ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 So, basically, the `noop_decorator` returns whatever function we hand it over, without modifying it at all.

 ### Timing the execution of a function
 In the following example, we construct a decorator called `mytimer` that prints the time in seconds a function takes to execute.
 The decorator accepts as input the function *func* and returns another function called `wrapper`.
 So, every time we call the `calc_stuff()` function, in reality the `wrapper()` function is executed.
 The latter saves the current value of a performance counter.
 It then uses the `*args` and `**kwargs` to collect the positional and keyword arguments.
 Subsequently, it runs the function *func* by forwarding the *args* and *kwargs* with the unpacking operators (asterisk and double asterisk).
 Next, it takes the difference between the new minus the old value of the performance counter and prints the result.
-Finally, it returns the result of *func*, as we expected if we called the undecorated function.
+This is the time elapsed during the execution of *func*.
+Finally, it returns the result of *func*, as we would expect if we had called the undecorated function.

 {% highlight python %}
 {% raw %}